 County Service System Gaps Recommendations to Address the Gaps Travis Integral Care is working to expand services to unincorporated parts of the county.
-Currently providing services to Independent School Districts (ISD) other than Austin ISD, but in Travis County.
+Currently providing services to Independent School Districts (ISDs) other than Austin ISD, but in Travis County.
 Travel time in crisis situations has been a challenge.
-Expansion of telehealth services Expansion of integrated services in primary health and substance use Travis 24 hour Psychiatric Urgent Care Center that accepts voluntary involuntary clients and is available for law enforcement drop off, staffed to provide immediate crisis assessment and linkage to care.
+Expansion of telehealth services Expansion of integrated services in primary health and substance use Travis 24-hour Psychiatric Urgent Care Center that accepts voluntary and involuntary clients, is available for law enforcement drop off, and is staffed to provide immediate crisis assessment and linkage to care.
 Expansion of existing PES urgent care clinic to 24 hours and developing capacity and infrastructure to accept both voluntary and involuntary clients.